DLavin23/dan-lavin.com/content/journal/roadmaps-are-dead/index.md

 ## Take Me Home

 Alright, all this talk of themes and outcome driven roadmaps is starting to make sense in theory, but how does it work in practice?
-What does a product roadmap look like at Hatch?
+What does a product roadmap actually look like?

 Generally speaking, the management team meets regularly to discuss both short and longer term goals and objectives.
 At beginning of each quarter these goals and objectives are shared with the entire company.
 These goals and/or strategic themes are intended to drive positive outcome(s) for the business and should be used internally to influence team or product specific goals.